DaudIbrahim/dsa-js/docs/doc.md

 - nested loop

+  - nested loops are to be avoided wherever and as much as possible use two pointers, sliding window, & fast and slow pointers

 - [x]

-  - add the compiler book mentioned in Reddit that actually implements a majority of the DSA material learned in here
+  - Add the compiler book mentioned in Reddit that actually implements a majority of the DSA material learned in here